moov-io/wire/client/docs/WireFilesApi.md

 > AddFEDWireMessageToFile(ctx, fileID, fedWireMessage, optional)

-Add FEDWireMessage to File
+Add Fedwire message to file

-Add a FEDWireMessage to the specified file
+Add a Fedwire Message to the specified file.

 ### Required Parameters